Desiderius Hédervári: Early activity

 Desiderius descended from the Hédervár branch of the gens (clan) Héder, as the son of Denis (III) "the White-headed".
 He had two brothers, Nicholas (II) and Andrew, who died in 1330 and 1326, respectively.
 Desiderius first appears in contemporary records in 1285, when acquired the village of Bodak, which laid in the area between Danube and Csiliz creek in Győr County (present-day Bodíky in Medzičiližie, a southern sub-region of Žitný ostrov in Slovakia).
 Since the early 1280s, the Héderváris' distant relative, the powerful Kőszegi family gradually extended their influence over Western Transdanubia, including Győr and Pozsony counties, where the majority of the Héderváris' lands had laid.
 It is plausible that Desiderius and his brothers were also subjugated by the unscrupulous oligarch Ivan Kőszegi, who forced several local nobles to join his allegiance and enter his service.

 His activities in the coming decades – including the era of interregnum (1301–10) and the subsequent unification war (1310–23) against the oligarchs – are unknown.
 When Charles I of Hungary waged war against the Kőszegis in 1316, Desiderius was among those familiares, who left the allegiance of Andrew Kőszegi and swore loyalty to the king.
 It is uncertain, whether the Hédervári brothers actively participated in the royal campaign in Transdanubia, nevertheless Andrew Kőszegi sent his mercenaries to pillage and burn their possessions.
 Temporarily, Desiderius lost all of his estates, "risking his entire fortune" for the monarch.
 Thereafter, he could hope the recovery of lost family landholdings only from a successful restoration of the strong royal power.
-After Charles I defeated the Kőszegis by the autumn of 1317, Desiderius was granted the villages of Sérc and Szil near Lake Neusiedl (Fertő) in Sopron County as a compensation for his material losses and loyal service in September 1317 (present-day Schützen am Gebirge and Rust in Burgenland, Austria, respectively).
+After Charles I defeated the Kőszegis by the autumn of 1317, Desiderius was granted the villages of Sérc (Felsőlövő) and Szil near Lake Neusiedl (Fertő) in Sopron County as a compensation for his material losses and loyal service in September 1317 (present-day Schützen am Gebirge and Rust in Burgenland, Austria, respectively).